 Cognitive psychologists, e.g., Merluzzi, et al., have long recognized the faculty of metacognition, which they say, “refers to the ability to monitor a wide variety of cognitive enterprises, ... to monitor one’s memory and comprehension, or knowing about knowing or an awareness of one’s own cognitive machinery and the way it operates.”

 Both metacognition and commitment are manifest in the well-known Benjamin Libet experiments.
 From Kenneth Klivington:

 This proves that, having committed ourselves to an act or procedure, the RF/RAS t hen generates the appropriate response-impulses to the PFC, to metacognitive Soul awareness, and subject to our veto power.
-Now in both human and social-animal, these responses, if unambiguous and uninhibited (see feasibility analysis below), are forwarded through a ‘pass channel’ of the prefrontal cortex (PFC), to the premotor cortex and motor cortex for execution of the response.
+Now in both human and social-animal, these responses, if conditioned, unambiguous, or uninhibited (see feasibility analysis below), are forwarded through a ‘pass channel’ of the prefrontal cortex (PFC), to the premotor cortex and motor cortex for execution of the response.
 (The prefrontal cortex doesn’t ‘light up’ for unambiguous, uninhibited or habituated responses.)

 Benjamin Libet of the University of California, recorded electrical signals generated by the brains of his experimental subjects and looked particularly at a signal called the ‘readiness potential’ that always appears just before a movement.
 Using special timing techniques, he found that the readiness potential begins about half a second before a subject begins to move a hand.
 This is expected, since brain activity must begin before the brain issues a command to the muscles.
 What is surprising, however, is that the subjects do not become aware of deciding to move until only about two tenths of a second before the movement begins, some three tenths of a second after the brain activity began.